mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 - ``activation.py``: contains classes that manage the excitation to activation dynamics
-- ``musculotendon.py``: contains classes that represent complete musculotendon models with one reference implementation
+- ``musculotendon.py``: contains classes that represent complete musculotendon models with one reference implementation from [DeGroote2016]_

 A full explanation of this package and the modules can be found in the new `Introduction to Biomechanical Modeling